fossabot/trader.python/README.txt

 TO BEGIN:
 ---------------
 Windows binaries are included! (for encrypt_api_key, bitfloor_client, and mtgox_client)
+Python Instructions (and Windows instructions) are located at the bottom of this README

 Create a new API key on each website.
-If using Bitfloor remember the passphrase.
+If using Bitfloor, use the API password you assigned on the website.
 It will be required to use your API key.

 encrypt_apikey.py:  	You need to generate encrypted keys beforehand with the encrypt_apikey.py command
-			*Sometimes the generation does not work (just re-run this script - it can take up to 5 times until it is verified)*
+			*Sometimes the generation does not work (just re-run this script - it can take up to 3 times until it is verified)*

 	Use bitfloor as the site name for Bitfloor
 	Use mtgox as the site name for Mt.
 Gox